Verco Building: Today

-Verco Building is part of the Myer Centre, which starts at North Terrace and goes through to Rundle Mall.
-A major refurbishment occurred in 1988 and the upper storeys in Verco Building are now leased to the South Australian Government.
-A large underground car park was built where the basement was in the Myer Redevelopment and was engineered by Adelaide firm Ginos Construction.
-The car park is leased to Myer Centre Management, and so is some of the office space inside.
+The Verco Building is part of the Myer Centre, which starts at North Terrace and goes through to Rundle Mall.
+A major refurbishment occurred in 1988 and the upper storeys in the Verco Building are now leased to the South Australian Government.
+In the Myer Redevelopment, a large underground carpark was built where the basement had been, engineered by Adelaide firm Ginos Construction.
+The carpark is leased to Myer Centre Management, and so is some of the office space inside.

 It was listed on the South Australian Heritage Register on 11 September 1986.